beastbytes/router-register/Writerside/topics/Defining-Groups.md

 ### Route Prefix
 A common prefix for all groups can be defined by defining the `PREFIX` public constant in the `RouteGroup` enumeration.

-This is used, for example, when the locale is defined in the path of the URL.
+The value of the constant is an array whose keys are integers or strings and values are strings (`non-empty-array<int|string, string>`).
+If the key is an integer the value is a string literal.
+If the key is a string it is a parameter name and the value the corresponding pattern.

+Array entries are prefixed to the route in the order defined.

-The example below defines a route prefix that defines the `locale` route parameter as two lower-case letters (e.g. ISO-3166 Alpha-2 codes).
+The example below defines a route prefix that defines and literal and the `locale` route parameter as two lower-case letters (e.g. ISO-3166 Alpha-2 codes).
 ```php
 <?php